 The friendly SCWF staff encourages contact with its donors.
 The SCWF may be small, but the staff work hard together and make a great team.
 They are very passionate about what they do and hope that same passion will rub off on all of SCWF’s supporters.

-Sara Green, Director of Education
+Sara Green, Executive Director

 Steve Gilbert, Fish & Wildlife Biologist, Special Projects Manager